 When you’re over 50, there are things you just can’t get away with anymore: drinking more than four beers and waking up headache-free, wearing skinny jeans, and failing to get your daily dose of vitamins and minerals.
 One study’s findings show that adults over 50 are at risk of being deficient in both vitamin B12 and folate.
 (3)

-The same company that snagged the best overall spot also tailored their formula for men over 50.
+The same company that snagged the best overall spot also tailored its formula for men over 50.
 It has the same 10 ingredients with the doses slightly adjusted to focus on bone health, as well as muscle function, immune function, and heart health.
 What we wrote above still stands.
 That is, you may need or want more in the form of vitamins, minerals, and herbs than what this multi offers.

 Men over 50 are at a higher risk of specific vitamin deficiencies, research shows, which is why Ritual adjusted the doses of their multi formula to give men more of what their bodies need.